-With mainstream media dwindling at the same time the number citizen publishers is rising, it’s not surprising that individual influencers are becoming a promising target.
+With mainstream media dwindling at the same time the number of citizen publishers is rising, it’s not surprising that individual influencers are becoming a promising target.
 Even professional editors and reporters are increasingly turning their attention to the blogosphere and Twittersphere as a source of expertise and even news.
 The first place a reporter goes when looking for sources these days is Google.
 As a result, popular bloggers are suddenly inundated with media inquiries.
 This is an opportunity for marketers.
-Some publications are going even recruiting bloggers to contribute to their branded sites.
+Some publications are even recruiting bloggers to contribute to their branded sites.
 These financially driven actions are having the effect of amplifying the volume of individual voices.

-In contrast, most bloggers get very few inquiries from marketers, and are more likely to spend time listening to what they have to say.
+In contrast, most bloggers get very few inquiries from marketers and are more likely to spend time listening to what they have to say.
 This is a pretty appealing option for marketers who are frustrated with being one of the 300 or 400 daily inquiries an already seriously overworked reporter gets.

 The Human Touch